 3. Is director British or American?

 Both.
-The spelling is the same in all major English variants.
+The spelling of director is same in all major English variants.

 4. Can directer be used informally?